-(a) A site plan showing:
+- (a) A site plan showing: - i.

-- i.
 Property lines, map and lot from the Assessor's records, and physical features, including roads and topography, for the project site; - ii.
-Proposed changes to the landscape of the site, grading, vegetation clearing and planting, exterior lighting, screening vegetation or structures including their height; - iii.
+Proposed changes to the landscape of the site, grading, vegetation clearing and planting, exterior lighting, screening vegetation or structures including their height;

+- iii.
 Locations of wetlands and Priority Habitat Areas defined by the Natural Heritage & Endangered Species Program (NHESP) - iv.
-Locations of Floodplains or inundation areas for moderate or high hazard dams;
+Locations of Floodplains or inundation areas for moderate or high hazard dams; - v.

-- v.
 Locations of local or National Historic Districts, and Priority Heritage Landscapes, and Scenic Roads and Scenic Views identified on the Scenic Resources and Unique Environments Map of the Town's Open Space & Recreation Plan; - vi.
 A list of any hazardous materials proposed to be located on the site in excess of household quantities and a plan to prevent their release to the environment, as appropriate; - vii.
 Blueprints or drawings of the solar electric installation signed by a Professional Engineer licensed to practice in the Commonwealth of Massachusetts showing the proposed layout of the system and any potential shading from nearby structures; - viii.
-A detailed impact study for the Utility Interconnection Iincluding information on the location and type of any poles, transformers or other electrical components required by the utility to support the proposed solar facility including electrical equipment upgrades outside the facility to allow the site to connect to the grid including any necessary tree trimming.
-The list of abutters shall include abutters within a 300'-tothis new or upgraded equipment.radius of these changes. - ix.
+Information on the location and type of any poles, transformers or other electrical components required by the utility to support the proposed solar facility including electrical equipment upgrades outside the facility to allow the site to connect to the grid including any necessary tree trimming.
+The list of abutters shall include abutters to this new or upgraded equipment. - ix.
 A copy of an Interconnection Application filed with the utility including a one or three line electrical diagram detailing the solar electric installation, associated components, and electrical interconnection methods, with all National Electrical Code compliant disconnects and overcurrent devices; - ix.x.
-Documentation of the major system components to be used, including the electric generating components, transmission systems, mounting system, inverter, etc.; - x.xi.
-Documentation by an acoustical engineer of the noise levels projected to be generated by the installation;

-xi.xii.
-Name, address, and contact information for proposed system installer;

-xii.xiii.
-Name, address, phone number and signature of the project proponent, as well as all co-proponents or property owners, if any;

-- xiii.xiv.
-The name, contact information and signature of any agents representing the project proponent; - xiv.xv.
-Documentation of actual or prospective access and control of the project site;

-xv.xvi.Provision of water including that needed for fire protection;

-xvi.xvii.
-Existing trees 6" caliper or larger and shrubs; and xvii.xviii.
-Location of prime farmland soils or soils of State-wide importance.
+A detailed impact study for the Utility Interconnection. - x.xi.
+Documentation of the major system components to be used, including the electric generating components, transmission systems, mounting system, inverter, etc.; - xi.xii.
+Documentation by an acoustical engineer of the noise levels projected to be generated by the installation; - xii.xiii.
+Name, address, and contact information for proposed system installer; xiii.xiv.
+Name, address, phone number and signature of the project proponent, as well as all co-proponents or property owners, if any; - xiv.xv.
+The name, contact information and signature of any agents representing the project proponent; - xv.xvi.
+Documentation of actual or prospective access and control of the project site; - xvi.xvii.
+Provision of water including that needed for fire protection; - xvii.xviii.
+Existing trees 6" caliper or larger and shrubs; and - xviii.xix.
+Location of prime farmland soils or soils of State-wide importance. - (b) An operation and maintenance plan (see Section 171-28.5 E.);

-- (b) An operation and maintenance plan (see Section 171-28.5 E.); - (c) Zoning district designation for the parcel(s) of land comprising the project site (submission of a copy of a zoning map with the parcel(s) identified is suitable for this purpose); - (d) Proof of liability insurance; and - (e) Description of financial surety that satisfies Section 171-28.5 K; and

-(f) A detailed planting plan showing the location and species selected for all proposed plantings and screening (see 171-28.5 H.(10) Screening and H.(5) Control of Vegetation).
+- (c) Zoning district designation for the parcel(s) of land comprising the project site (submission of a copy of a zoning map with the parcel(s) identified is suitable for this purpose); - (d) Proof of liability insurance; and - (e) Description of financial surety that satisfies Section 171-28.5 K; and - (f) A detailed planting plan showing the location and species selected for all proposed plantings and screening (see 171-28.5 H.(10) Screening and H.(5) Control of Vegetation).